-The EMBO practical course organized during 8-12 April 2019 at the IBG.
+The EMBO practical course organized during 8-12 April 2019 at IBG.

-The course provided an opportunity for established and aspiring new managers of core facilities to learn from experienced core facilities managers how to develop a framework for the future development, resourcing, operation and impact assessment of their core services.
+The course provided an opportunity for established and aspiring new managers of core facilities to learn from their more experienced counterparts how to develop a framework for the future development, resourcing, operation and impact assessment of their core services.

-Our EMBO course was distributed over five days, each focused on discussing different challenges faced when managing a bioinformatics core facility.
-The unique aspect of the course was having each lecture/practical updated according to the discussions held in the previous day(s).
-Establishing such a dynamic content was achieved by keeping both the trainers and trainees involved in each course/practical.
-This stimulated lively discussions, and helped everyone to learn from each other’s experience.
+- Our EMBO course lasted five days, each of which focused on discussing different challenges faced when managing a bioinformatics core facility.
+The unique aspect of the course was having each lecture/practical updated according to the discussions held on the previous day(s).
+Establishing such dynamic content was achieved by keeping both the trainers and trainees involved in each course/practical.
+This stimulated lively discussions and helped everyone learn from each other’s experience.

-Trainers and trainees all together, in front of the IBG’s entrance
+Trainers and trainees all together, in front of IBG’s entrance

 Here are some highlights from each course day.